Kim Kardashian caught up in ancient Roman statue smuggling row

 Mr Axel Vervoordt is a Belgian art dealer who was responsible for the decoration of Kardashian's mansion near Los Angeles, according to the Artnet News website.

-But a spokesman for Kardashian on Tuesday dismissed US media reports tying her to the statue, telling AFP they did not contain "accurate information".
+But a spokesman for Kardashian on Tuesday dismissed US media reports tying her to the statue, telling Agence France-Presse they did not contain "accurate information".

 The Italian archaeologist who studied the statue declared it "of classical Peplophoros style... which represents a copy of an original Greek sculpture".

-It was seized at the Los Angeles port in May 2016 as part of a larger 5,000kg shipment worth US$745,000, on suspicion it could be "protected cultural property from Italy" in violation of a law requiring proper documentation for importing rare archaeological items.
+It was seized at the Los Angeles port in May 2016 as part of a larger 5,000kg shipment worth US$745,000 (S$996,280), on suspicion it could be "protected cultural property from Italy" in violation of a law requiring proper documentation for importing rare archaeological items.